Canadian police start arresting protesters in Ottawa | Law-Order

 - Canada

-House of Commons Speaker Anthony Rota warned lawmakers on Friday to “stay away from the downtown core until further notice” because of an expected police operation.

-Lawmakers had been able to work uninterrupted for the last three weeks despite the protests outside by the self-styled Freedom Convoy.
+Officers were seen going door to door along a line of trucks, campers and other vehicles parked on Ottawa's snow-covered streets.
+Some protesters surrendered and were taken into custody, police said.
+Some were led away in handcuffs.
+One person being taken away carried a sign that read “Mandate Freedom.”
+Many of the truckers remained defiant.

+“Freedom was never free,” said trucker Kevin Homaund, of Montreal.
+“So what if they put the handcuffs on us and they put us in jail?”
+Police made their first move to end the occupation late Thursday with the arrest of two key protest leaders.
+They also sealed off much of the downtown area to outsiders to prevent them from coming to the aid of the self-styled Freedom Convoy protesters.

-The capital represented the movement's last stronghold after three weeks of demonstrations and blockades that shut down border crossings into the US and caused a political crisis for Canadian Prime Minister Justin Trudeau.
+The capital represented the movement's last stronghold after three weeks of demonstrations and blockades that shut down border crossings into the US, caused economic damage to both countries and created a political crisis for Prime Minister Justin Trudeau.
+They also shook Canada's reputation for civility, with some foes of the unrest blaming the influence of the United States.

-The protests also have shaken Canada's reputation for civility and inspired similar convoys in France, New Zealand and the Netherlands.
+Over the past weeks, authorities had hesitated to move against many of the protesters around the country, in part for fear of violence.
+The demonstrations have drawn right-wing extremists and veterans, some of them armed.

-Trudeau on Monday invoked Canada's Emergencies Act, empowering law enforcement authorities to declare the blockades illegal, tow away trucks, arrest the drivers, freeze their bank accounts and suspend their licenses.
+With police and the government facing accusations that they let the protests gain strength and spread, Trudeau on Monday invoked Canada's Emergencies Act, giving law enforcement extraordinary authority to declare the blockades illegal, tow away trucks, arrest the drivers, suspend their licenses and freeze their bank accounts.

+Ottawa police made it clear on Thursday they were preparing to end the protest and remove the more than 300 trucks, with the city's interim police chief warning: “Action is imminent.”
+The operation Friday in Ottawa began in the morning with police methodically arresting protesters a few blocks from Parliament Hill, the heart of protest zone, where trucks were parked shoulder to shoulder.
+Some officers carried automatic weapons and wore tactical unit uniforms.

+Not long after the arrests began, at least one big rig pulled away near the front of Parliament.

+But despite warnings to leave posted by police on social media, a few protesters danced in the streets to the Beastie Boys anthem ”(You Gotta) Fight for Your Right (To Party!)” and Bob Marley's “Get Up, Stand Up,” while shouting, “Freedom!”
+The two protest leaders under arrest were due in court Friday.
+Among the charges: mischief and obstructing police.

+The bumper-to-bumper occupation infuriated many Ottawa residents, who complained of being harassed and intimidated on the streets and obtained a court injunction to stop the truckers' incessant honking of their horns.

-The protesters around the country in trucks, tractors and motor homes initially focused on Canada's vaccine requirement for truckers entering the country.
-But the movement soon morphed into a broad attack on COVID-19 precautions and Trudeau's government.
+The demonstrations around the country by protesters in trucks, tractors and motor homes initially focused on Canada's vaccine requirement for truckers entering the country but soon morphed into a broad attack on COVID-19 precautions and Trudeau's government.

+The biggest border blockade, at the Ambassador Bridge between Windsor, Ontario, and Detroit, disrupted the flow of auto parts between the two countries and forced the industry to curtail production.
+Authorities lifted the siege last weekend after arresting dozens of protesters.

+The final border blockade, in Manitoba, across from North Dakota, ended peacefully on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)